Autodesk/sydevs/getting_started/part05.md

 #endif
 ```

-The `waveform_integrator_node` is an example of node that can accept an input message at any time, but only outputs messages at mulitples of a fixed interval.
-Whenever there are inputs that do not affect the timing of outputs, it is typical to see the following line of code somewhere in the node:
+The `waveform_integrator_node` is an example of node that can accept an input message at any time, but only outputs messages at multiples of a fixed interval.
+Whenever there are inputs that do not affect the timing of outputs, it is typical to see the following line of code in the `unplanned_event` function.

 ```cpp
     planned_dt -= elapsed_dt;